Loading figure…

 Sign in to cast a vote.

 Debbie Stabenow supports legal access to abortion and opposes any criminalization of the procedure.
-She has consistently voted against measures that would restrict abortion access and has advocated for maintaining federal funding for family planning clinics.
+She has voted against measures that would restrict abortion access and has been endorsed by pro-choice organizations.

 Debbie Stabenow supports stricter firearms regulation, including background checks for all firearm sales and a national assault weapons ban.
 She has actively participated in legislative efforts to enhance gun control measures.